Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Main Results

-The next result considers sensitivity of variance and bias of $\occm$-relative TD($\lambda$) learning for small $\delrel$.
+The next result considers sensitivity of variance and bias of $\occm$-RTD($\lambda$) learning for small $\delrel$.
 We restrict to $\lambda=0$, and recall that in this case $\delrel=0$ corresponds to the standard TD(0)-learning algorithm.

 \Cref{t:var}~(ii) extends to this algorithm, since the joint process $\{ (\theta_n; \barpsi_n ): n\ge 0\} $ is the output of a two time-scale linear SA recursion in which the mean flow associated with $\{\theta_n \}$ is identical to that considered in \Cref{t:var}~(ii).
 It is also convenient to consider an alternative to simplify analysis.